 Most policies include weather events, arson, theft, and vandalism.
 But there’s much flexibility, depending on the specific risks of your job.
 Extensions cover water damage, property in transit, and temporary structures.

 And, at only 1-5% of total costs, it makes good business sense.

 Both Builder’s Risk and Contractors Liability should be customized to cover your risks.
 In both cases, it can be difficult to know if you have the best possible insurance at the best rate.
 No business owner wants to pay top rates for coverage they don’t actually need.

 Let’s consider the facts.
-Firstly, now that you know about Builder’s Risk you can make an informed decision.
-Secondly, at very least you will know which questions to ask.
+Firstly, now that you know about Builder’s Risk, you can make an informed decision.
+Secondly, at the very least, you will know which questions to ask.